biicode/docs/hardware/rpi/raspberrypi.rst

 **Prepare for Burning Raspbian Image to an SD Card**

-To burn a Raspbian image, it is recommended to use a class 10 SD card with minimum 4 GB storage.
+To burn a Raspbian image, **it is recommended to use a class 10 SD card with minimum 4 GB storage**.

 Before starting the process, first download Raspbian.
 The image comes as a zip file.
 Unzip the file to extract the Raspbian image file.